Solitude Rules & Regulations

 Watershed

 Solitude Mountain Resort is located in the Salt Lake City Watershed Region.
 Please use restrooms and stay out of the creeks and lakes around the Resort.
-Although restroom facilities are not available at our Moonbeam Lodge base area, restrooms are open daily in Solitude Village.
+Restroom facilities are open daily in Moonbeam Lodge and Solitude Village.
 To see more watershed information, click here.

 Mountain biking involves risk of serious injury or death.
 Your knowledge, decisions, and actions contribute to your safety and that of others.
 Please note that trails are not cleared at the end of the day, and we recommend that you ride with a buddy at all times.